You are now leaving the Lilly Medical website

 - 66% at week 52, and

-A post hoc analysis of the TRAILBLAZER-ALZ 2 study shows that in participants who were eligible to be switched to placebo, the treatment effect persists after dose cessation (Treatment Effect Persists in Donanemab Participants Meeting Criteria for Dose Cessation as Measured by iADRS and CDR-SB).4
+A post hoc analysis of the TRAILBLAZER-ALZ 2 study shows that in participants who were eligible to be switched to placebo, the treatment effect persists after dose cessation (Treatment Effect Persists in Donanemab Participants Meeting Criteria for Therapy Course Completion as Measured by iADRS and CDR-SB).4

 Figure 1 description: Donanemab treatment effect continues to widen even after participants are switched to placebo based on 6- or 12-month PET scan.
 The mean time in trial prior to switching to placebo for these participants was 47 weeks.